 Excellence in Scholarship (Research) Award 2015

-Schilpzand, P. & Huang, L. (in press).
+Schilpzand, P. & Huang, L. (2018).
 When and How Experienced Incivility Dissuades Proactive Performance: An Integration of Sociometer and Self-Identity Orientation Perspectives, Journal of Applied Psychology.

-Schilpzand, P., Houston, L., & Cho, J. (in press).
+Schilpzand, P., Houston, L., & Cho, J. (2018).
 Not Too Tired to be Proactive: Daily Empowering Leadership Spurs Next-Morning Employee Proactivity as Moderated by Nightly Sleep Quality.
 Academy of Management Journal.

 Livingston, B. A, Schilpzand, P., & Erez, A. (2017).
 A. It’s not only what you say, it’s how you say it: Accented messages and their effect on choice.
 Journal of Management.
 43(3), 804-833.

 Schilpzand, P., Leavitt, K., & Lim, S. (2016).
 Incivility hates company: shared victimization attenuates attribution-driven effects of rudeness.
 Organizational Behavior and Human Decision Processes, 133, 33-44.

 Schilpzand, P., De Pater, I., & Erez, E. (2016).
 Workplace incivility: A review of the literature and agenda for future research.
 Journal of Organizational Behavior, 37, S57-S88.

 Erez, A., Schilpzand, P., Leavitt, K., Woolum, A., & Judge, T. A. (2015).
 Inherently relational: Interactions between peers’ and individuals’ personalities impact credit giving and evaluations of individual performance.
 Academy of Management Journal, 58(6), 1761-1784.